cjdbarlow/Part-One/definitions.md

 * Boiling point
 * Freezing point
 * Osmotic pressure

+* **Conduction**
+Direct transfer of heat from one body to another which it is in contact with.

+* **Convection**
+Transfer of heat by conduction to a fluid moving over the body, such as air or water.

 * **Critical Length**
 The length of axon which must be blocked in order to prevent action potential transmission.
 It is dependent on myelination and fibre diameter.